-- Review titles mapping exercise (May 2021): we will map our existing portfolio of Cochrane Hypertension review titles against the top 10 priority topics selected in the ranking exercise.
+- Review titles mapping exercise (Summer 2021): we will map our existing portfolio of Cochrane Hypertension review titles against the top 10 priority topics selected in the ranking exercise.

 - Review titles ranking exercise (November 2021): For each of the top priority topics, steering group members will view the mapping of existing review titles and rank the preferred review title for each of the priority topics, resulting in a new list of Cochrane Hypertension's priority reviews

-- Portfolio update (June/July 2021): From the results of the engagement campaign, ranking and mapping exercises, the ten selected titles will comprise our updated portfolio of priority review titles.
+- Portfolio update (Autumn 2021): From the results of the engagement campaign, ranking and mapping exercises, the ten selected titles will comprise our updated portfolio of priority review titles.

-- Website priority-setting update (July/August 2021): More detailed results of the consultation exercises will be published on this page and the ten Cochrane Hypertension priority review titles will be submitted to Cochrane's priority reviews list for their consideration.
+- Website priority-setting update (Autumn 2021): More detailed results of the consultation exercises will be published on this page and the ten Cochrane Hypertension priority review titles will be submitted to Cochrane's priority reviews list for their consideration.

 - Cochrane Hypertension will conduct a consultation event for patients, at which time we will solicit input on our existing priority titles and revise them as necessary to ensure that our priority titles align with priority topics identified in the earlier phases of our priority-setting exercise.